Raqzas/dolphin/Readme.md

 ## Pitfall: The Lost Expedition / The Big Adventure speedrunning

-This is a custom dolphin version that purposefully *breaks* Dolphin's load times to be on par with Dolphin 4.0-9017 or lower.
-Viable for Pitfall: The Lost Expedition / The Big Adventure speedrunning.
-But not viable to speedrun for any other game!
+This is a custom dolphin version that purposefully *breaks* Dolphin's load times in an attempt to be on par with Dolphin 4.0-9017 or lower.
+NOT VIABLE FOR SPEEDRUNNING!!!

 Pitfall's loading times have always been abnormally long in Dolphin, however there was a bug that hid this issue and made the load look more reasonable.
 In 4.0-9019, disc timings were corrected, which made Pitfall load extremely slowly.
 See: https://bugs.dolphin-emu.org/issues/12279